 - Economic integration and convergence with EU policies (Platform 2);

 - Contacts between people (Platform 4).

 Meetings of the platforms are held at least twice a year at the level of senior officials.
-Within the platforms, there are several thematic panels as well as “flagship initiatives” of the EaP.
+There are several thematic panels as well as “flagship initiatives” of the EaP within the platforms.